danielcbit/apcctrl/doc/manual/manual.rst

 PowerChute Network Shutdown Driver (PCNET)
 ------------------------------------------

-As of 3.14, Apcupsd supports the PowerChute Network Shutdown protocol.
+As of 3.14, apcctrl supports the PowerChute Network Shutdown protocol.
 This is an alternative to SNMP for use with APC's AP9617 family of network smartslot modules.
 Note that the older AP9606 modules do **not** support PCNET.